Master equation for the probability distribution functions of forces in soft particle packings

-We apply isotropic compression to each packing by rescaling every radius by $\sqrt{1+\delta\phi/\phi}$ so that the area fraction changes from $\phi$ to $\phi+\delta\phi$.
-If an affine response of the packing is assumed \cite{emt0}, an overlap or interparticle gap $x(\phi)$, defined as the difference between the sum of the radii and the interparticle distance $d$, changes to $x_\mathrm{affine}(\phi+\delta\phi) = x(\phi) + (d/2\phi)\delta\phi$ \footnote{We neglect the higher order term $x(\phi)\delta\phi$.}.
-However, the particles are randomly arranged and the force balance of each particle is broken by compression.
-Thus, the system relaxes to a new static state and the overlap or gap changes to a new value $x(\phi+\delta\phi)\neq x_\mathrm{affine}(\phi+\delta\phi)$ after relaxation,\ \emph{i.e.}\ due to the non-affine response of overlaps.
-We introduce the Delaunay triangulation (DT) of static packings as sketched in Fig.\ \ref{fig:delaunay}, where the particles in contact are connected by red solid lines and the nearest neighbors without contact,\ \emph{i.e.}\ a \emph{virtual contact}, are connected by blue dashed lines.
-Since the DT is unique for each packing, virtual contacts are uniquely determined and the total number of contacts and virtual contacts are finite.
-Figures \ref{fig:delaunay}(a) and (b) show the DTs before compression and after compression and relaxation, respectively, where the overlaps between virtual contacts are defined as negative values and all kinds of transitions of overlaps are displayed.
-The overlaps $x_{12}(\phi)>0$ and $x_{13}(\phi)<0$ change to $x_{12}(\phi+\delta\phi)>0$ and $x_{13}(\phi+\delta\phi)<0$, respectively; they do not change their signs and thus contacts are neither generated nor broken.
-We name these transitions \emph{contact}-to-\emph{contact} (CC) and \emph{virtual}-to-\emph{virtual} (VV), respectively.
-On the other hand, $x_{14}(\phi)<0$ and $x_{15}(\phi)>0$ change to $x_{14}(\phi+\delta\phi)>0$ and $x_{15}(\phi+\delta\phi)<0$, respectively; a new contact is generated and an existing contact is broken, respectively.
-We name these cases \emph{virtual}-to-\emph{contact} (VC) and \emph{contact}-to-\emph{virtual} (CV), respectively \footnote{In our simulations, the total number of contacts and virtual contacts are independent of the area fraction and always conserved under both compression and decompression.
-Although we do not take into account \emph{flips} of Delaunay edges by large displacements of particles, we have not observed any flips if $\gamma<0.01$ and the number of flipped edges are less than $2\%$ at most for $\gamma=3\times10^{3}$. }.
+We apply an isotropic compression to the packings by multiplying every radius by $\sqrt{1+\delta\phi/\phi}$, where the area fraction increases from $\phi$ to $\phi+\delta\phi$.
+At the same time, all the generalized overlaps, $x_{ij}$, change to $x_{ij}^\mathrm{affine}=x_{ij}+(D_{ij}/2\phi)\delta\phi$ \footnote[5]{We neglected the higher order term proportional to $x_{ij}\delta\phi$}.
+However, the particles are randomly arranged and their force balance is broken by compression so that the system is allowed to relax to a new mechanically stable state \footnote[6]{ From our results of the mean square displacements, most particles do not jump out of cages and our systems do not undergo structural relaxations after compression.
+We also checked that the response to compression does not depend on the protocols,\ e.g.\ an overdamped dynamics. }.
+After relaxation, the overlaps change to new values, $x'_{ij}\neq x_{ij}^\mathrm{affine}$, due to non-affine displacements of the particles, where we observe four kinds of changes (from $x_{ij}$ to $x'_{ij}$) as shown in Figs.\ \ref{fig:delaunay}(c) and (d): $x_{12}>0$ and $x_{13}<0$ change to $x'_{12}>0$ and $x'_{13}<0$, respectively, where they do not change their signs and thus contacts are neither generated nor broken.
+We name these changes ``contact-to-contact (CC)" and ``virtual-to-virtual (VV)", respectively.
+On the other hand, $x_{14}<0$ and $x_{15}>0$ change to $x'_{14}>0$ and $x'_{15}<0$, respectively, where a new contact is generated and an existing contact is broken, respectively.
+We call these changes ``virtual-to-contact (VC)" and ``contact-to-virtual (CV)", respectively.